Archive for the ‘Weight Loss’ Category

 Supplements for weight loss

-The Leanology Smart Weight Loss System can also be an important part of your weight loss plan.
+A smart weight loss system can also be an important part of your weight loss plan.
 For many people it represents the critical difference between success and failure in lifetime weight control.

-• Fat burning capsules Leanology Weight Loss Capsules help increase metabolism and energy to support your body’s ability to burn more calories.
+• Fat burning capsules Weight Loss Capsules help increase metabolism and energy to support your body’s ability to burn more calories.
 Plus, they help limit cortisol production – the stress-induced hormone that can lead to abdominal fat.

-• Snack replacement chews Leanology Appetite Control Chews contain ingredients that are clinically proven to help curb the appetite.
+• Snack replacement chews Appetite Control Chews contain ingredients that are clinically proven to help curb the appetite.

-• Nutritional shakes Leanology Nutritional Shakes can be used as a low calorie meal substitute; they provide a healthy balance of wholesome carbohydrates, proteins, good fats, fiber, vitamins and minerals.
+• Nutritional shakes Nutritional Shakes can be used as a low calorie meal substitute; they provide a healthy balance of wholesome carbohydrates, proteins, good fats, fiber, vitamins and minerals.

 However, you must always remember that these are supplements; they supplement a healthy diet and exercise program.
 Use them wisely as an important part of your total wellness program.